home-assistant/home-assistant.io/source/_integrations/isal.markdown

 ## Configuration

 Configuration of this integration only applies to core install types.
-Container based installs already have `isal` pre-installed and no action is required.
+Container-based installs already have `isal` pre-installed, and no action is required.

 If your system supports [`isal`](https://github.com/pycompression/python-isal), it can be enabled with the following configuration: